golioth/bluetooth-gateway/README.md

-# Golioth Bluetooth Gateway
+# Golioth Pouch Gateway

-Golioth Bluetooth Gateway is a device capable of connecting to Golioth cloud and serving as proxy for Bluetooth-only devices (nodes).
+Golioth Pouch Gateway is a device capable of connecting to Golioth cloud and serving as proxy for Bluetooth-only devices (nodes).
 All communication between Bluetooth nodes and cloud is end-to-end encrypted and authenticated.
 This means that gateway serves as untrusted two-way